- VE

 Tips & Tricks (5)

-- Brown Your Butter First 🧈Melt butter over medium heat until it turns golden and nutty (3-4 minutes), then cool slightly before mixing—this deepens the butterscotch flavor exponentially.
+- Brown Your Butter First 🧈Melt butter over medium heat until it turns golden brown with a nutty aroma before mixing into your batter—this amplifies the butterscotch flavor profile significantly.

-- Don't Overmix Your Batter 🥄Mix just until combined after adding flour and baking powder to avoid developing gluten, which creates tough, cake-like blondies instead of chewy ones.
+- Don't Overmix After Adding Flour 🥄Fold in the flour gently just until combined to avoid developing gluten, which creates tough, dense blondies instead of the desired chewy texture.

-- Toast Your Butterscotch Chips 🔥Spread chips on a baking sheet and toast at 300°F for 3-5 minutes before folding into batter to intensify their caramel complexity and prevent them from sinking.
+- Toast Your Butterscotch Chips 🔆Lightly toast the butterscotch chips in a dry skillet for 2-3 minutes before adding to batter to deepen their caramel notes and prevent them from sinking to the bottom.

 Recipe Facts